RED HOOK — What rhymes with forgiveness?

 Two years later, Windley has several mixtapes, singles and two full-length albums.
-He and Diana are now married with five children.

 He wants to impart the message of Jesus’ mercy and forgiveness, support church leaders struggling to connect youth with the message of Divine Mercy and encourage young listeners to pray the rosary.

 His music draws from favorite prayers, saints, spiritual literature and his own life experiences.
 To help him stay focused and inspired, he pulls up St. Faustina’s diary on his phone.